cyyber/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ### Using the Inherited `Web3Context`

-Below is an example of `CustomRpcMethodsPlugin` making use of `this.requestManager` which will have access to an Zond provider if one was configured by the user.
+Below is an example of `CustomRpcMethodsPlugin` making use of `this.requestManager` which will have access to a Zond provider if one was configured by the user.
 In the event that no `provider` was set by the user, the below code will throw a [ProviderError](/api/web3-errors/class/ProviderError) if `customRpcMethod` was to be called:

 ```typescript
 import { Web3PluginBase } from 'web3';